Why You Still Need Keywords

 For example, let’s say your business sells gymnastics mats, which is your primary keyword.
 Your LSI keywords might include “landing mats,” “gymnastics equipment” “martial arts studios,” “cheerleading equipment,” “floor padding,” “foam exercise mats,” and so on.

-Our keyword research gives our SEO copywriters an arsenal of relevant keywords they can incorporate into your site, so you get the SEO benefit without your copy sounding forced or awkward.
+As part of our SEO services, our keyword research delivers an arsenal of relevant keywords that we then incorporate into your website and content marketing, so you get the SEO benefit without your copy sounding forced or awkward.
 Google understands what your page is all about, and your customers get a deeper understanding of your products & services.
 It’s a win-win.

 I Have My Keywords… Now What?

-Here are a few quick guidelines from our SEO team:
+Here are a few quick guidelines for website optimization:

 - Add your primary keyword in the title tag and meta description of each page